gkjohnson/three-gpu-pathtracer/README.md

 - The project requires use of WebGL2.
 - All textures must use the same wrap and interpolation flags.
+- Texture repeat, rotation, and center properties are not supported.

 # Screenshots